MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_element_wise_min_operator_desc.md

 Describes a DirectML math reduction operator that performs a minimum function between every element in <i>ATensor</i> and its corresponding element in <i>BTensor</i>, f(a, b) = min(a, b).

+This operator supports in-place execution, meaning the output tensor is permitted to alias one of the input tensors during binding.

 ## -struct-fields